LLM-Driven Usefulness Labeling for IR Evaluation: Methodology

 \subsection{Datasets}

 For this experiment, we used two datasets: THUIR KDD’19 \cite{mao2016does} and TianGong-QRef \cite{chen2021towards}, with behavioral log statistics shown in Table~\ref{tab:behavior_logs}.
-Both datasets include query satisfaction, session satisfaction, and usefulness labels, while only THUIR-KDD’19 provides relevance labels from external assessors.
+Both datasets include query satisfaction, session satisfaction, and usefulness labels while only THUIR-KDD’19 provides relevance labels from external assessors.
 They capture user search interactions (CLICK, SCROLL, HOVER, MOVE) and session timestamps.
 From these, we extracted CTR, URL dwell time, query dwell time, and task dwell time per user.
-From the statistics, we can see that THUIR-KDD’19 contains longer search sessions with 9 tasks, whereas QRef features shorter, task-free sessions.
-The variety in these datasets provided a diverse foundation for our study, allowing us to explore real-world user-centric search behaviors across both structured task-driven sessions and more open-ended search interactions.
+From the statistics, we can see that THUIR-KDD’19 contains longer search sessions with 9 tasks, whereas QRef features shorter task-free sessions.
+For this reason, we perform task-level and query-level analysis for THUIR-KDD'19 and for QRef we perform session-level and query-level analysis (further shown in Table~\ref{tab:model_performance}).
+The variety in these datasets provided a diverse foundation for our study, allowing us to explore real-world user-centric search behaviors across both structured task-driven sessions and more open ended task-free search interactions.